Caltech Now Requires AP Exam Scores for College Admissions

 Final Thoughts

-Caltech’s new AP and IB exam score requirement reflects a return to academic rigor and measurable performance.
+Caltech’s new AP and IB exam score requirement reflects a commitment to academic rigor and measurable performance.
 If you’re a prospective student aiming for Caltech, now is the time to plan, prioritize AP or IB exams, and showcase your true subject mastery.

 As always, stay informed by checking Caltech’s official admissions page, and talk to your counselor about how best to align your coursework and test prep with evolving Caltech requirements.